-Your doctor may prescribe a long-term control drug in addition to daily use of a pre-exercise medication, to manage underlying chronic asthma or to manage symptoms when pre-exercise treatment alone isn't effective.
+Your doctor may prescribe a long-term control drug in addition to a daily pre-exercise medication, to manage underlying chronic asthma or to control symptoms when pre-exercise treatment alone isn't effective.
 These medications, usually taken daily, include the following:

 - Inhaled corticosteroids help suppress inflammation in your airways.
-You may need to take the drug two to four weeks before they will have maximum benefit.
-These medications include fluticasone (Flovent Diskus, Flovent HFA), budesonide (Pulmicort Flexhaler), mometasone (Asmanex Twisthaler) and beclomethasone (Qvar).
+You may need to use this treatment for up to four weeks before it will have maximum benefit.
+Inhaled corticosteroid medications include fluticasone (Flovent Diskus, Flovent HFA), budesonide (Pulmicort Flexhaler), mometasone (Asmanex Twisthaler) and beclomethasone (Qvar).

 - Combination inhalers contain a corticosteroid and a long-acting beta agonist (LABA), a drug that relaxes airways.
 While these inhalers are prescribed for long-term control, your doctor may recommend use prior to exercise.
 Combination inhalers include fluticasone and salmeterol (Advair Diskus), budesonide and formoterol (Symbicort), and mometasone and formoterol (Dulera).